FortiGate

 For clarity, these are the states OSPF routers pass through to form neighbors:

-Until the neighbors are in FULL State, the network won’t function.
+Until the neighbors are in FULL State, the network will not function.

-Neighbor routers get stuck in an INIT state when an OSPF router failed to receive its neighbor HELLO packets.
+Neighbor routers get stuck in an INIT state when an OSPF router fails to receive its neighbor HELLO packets.
 This can be due to a couple of reasons.

 Below are some common causes and suggested solutions.

-2) One side of the OSPF neighbors uses authentication while the other did not.
+1. One side of the OSPF neighbors uses authentication while the other does not.

-- Troubleshoot the switched network, especially if it was working before.
+Troubleshoot the switched network, especially if it was working before.
 Check for what changed.
-This may also be as a result of broken hardware.
+This may also be a result of broken hardware.

 The following commands assist with troubleshooting an OSPF stuck in an INIT state: